Flexibility, Highly Admired Yet Least Acquired

 This blog post was inspired by the young and inflexible but certainly applies to all.

-After exercise your body is best prepared for static stretching (non moving sustained stretch).
+After exercise your body is best prepared for static stretching (non-moving sustained stretch).

 There are various ways to stretch.